 - Scrape a list only if it isn't too big or too small

-- Scrape specific values from a data table
+- Scrape specific values from a data table and exclude others

 How to use the Conditional Command

 1. Add a Select command to your project by clicking on the + button on a command that is already in your instructions.

 2. Select an element on the page that you want to select or apply the if statement on.
 You can also select multiple elements on the page, then add the conditional command after the selection command, after a new entry command or after the automatically created extraction commands.
 It all depends on how you want your data to look when it is finished.